-Treatment of MF aims to control any symptoms you have, so the treatment you’re given depends on how the disease is affecting you.
+Treatment of MF aims to control any symptoms you have.
 If you don’t have symptoms you may not need any treatment for a while.
 In this case, your haematologist will monitor your condition regularly.
 If you develop any symptoms between appointments, let your specialist know.

-There are various treatments that may be used to improve symptoms of myelofibrosis, but they're not all suitable for everyone.
-Your specialist will tell you if they are appropriate in your situation.
+If you do have symptoms there are different treatments that may be used, but they're not all suitable for everyone.
+Your haematologist will talk to you about this.

 Chemotherapy can help reduce the size of the spleen and the liver, and can help control other symptoms.
-This may also help increase the number of blood cells.
+It may also help increase the number of blood cells.

 Thalidomide can cause birth defects, so it should not be given to pregnant women.
 People taking thalidomide who are sexually active should use a barrier form of contraception.